Nalacharitham: Scene 1 – Nalan and Damayanthi in the Royal garden

 Entranced in the beauty of the garden, Damayanthi describes the pleasant sights there — the plants that denote the arrival of spring, flowers covered by beetles, sweet songs of birds and humming of beetles — all appear to her as praise of Kama.
 Nalan tells her about the troubles he had to overcome to make her his own.
 They spend some time in the garden, immersed in pleasant exchanges.

 Scene 2 – Entry of Kali and Dwaparan

 When the gods return to heaven after participating in the marriage of Nalan and Damayanthi, they happen to meet Kali, escorted by Dwaparan.
-On enquiries, Indran learns that Kali is on his way to marry Damayanthi, unaware that her marriage was over.
+On enquiries, Indran learns that Kali is on his way to marry Damayanthi, unaware that her wedding was over.
 Indran tells him that his attempt was like trying to build a dam when all the water had flowed out, because Damayanthi had already married a virtuous man named Nalan.
 When Kali learns that his desire was not to be fulfilled, he becomes angry and vows that he would not allow them to live together happily and he would do all that he could to separate them.
 The gods try to dissuade Kali from his attempt, and proceed to heaven.